textadventures/quest/docs/index.md

 <a name="Otherfeatures"></a>Features of Quest
 ---------------------------------------

-Quest has a whole range of features built in and ready to use.
+Quest has a whole range of features built-in and ready to use.
 You probably won't be using them all, so just dip in as you need to.

 -  [The Text Processor](text_processor.html)
--  [Custom attributes](using_attributes.html) (including status attributes and change scripts)
 -  [Exits](exits.html)
 -  [Containers](containers.html)
 -  [Switchable objects](switchable.html)